-Our house designs use different types of exterior material depending on the individual house plan and its architectural style.
+Plans use different types of exterior wall materials.
 Some have vinyl siding, aluminum siding, brick, rock/stone, stucco, or a combination thereof.
 This is usually a personal decision between you and your builder, although you can submit a modification request.

 Exterior Wall Framing

-It’s hard to believe, but there are all different kinds of roof type.
+There are many different roof types available.
 From a gable roof to a hip roof, we have the style you’re looking for.
-Although most of our customers don’t narrow their search by roof type, we find that the ones who do are builders.
+Builders are the ones who typically use this filter.

 Many of our customers are not looking at whether or not their dream home plan has an 8:12 or 9:12 roof slope but some of our builders are.
 So unless you are building in a development that has specific requirements or perhaps your local building department has specific codes, we would leave this section blank.